justenetsuj/Hello-World/README.md

 # Hello-World
-First attempt to use Github
+First attempt to use Github.

+Hardware engineer getting soft.